 It is still not clear how penguins are able to find these patches where food is abundant, but one possible signal is the scent of an airborne gas, dimethyl sulfide (DMS).
 This gas is what is known as an infochemical, which means any chemical cue that tells organisms something about their environment.
 DMS is derived from dimethylsulfoniopropionate (DMSP), which is associated with the presence of phytoplankton (plant plankton) that make up the basis of the marine food web (Raina et al., 2013).
 DMSP gets converted into DMS when phytoplankton are being preyed upon by organisms such as fish, which may be a prey source for penguins.
 DMS releases into the air above the phytoplankton patch may thus serve as an airborne indicator of penguin prey location (Berresheim et al.,1989).

 In this experiment, both adult penguins and their chicks were studied to see if they could detect and respond to DMS.
 Birds were studied when they were asleep to see if they would wake up if they smelled the signal that prey was near (DMS).
-Each age group (adult and chick) were divided into two treatments: one would be exposed to the scent of DMS (DMS dissolved in vegetable oil), and the other would be exposed to a control odor (vegetable oil alone).
+Each age group (adult and chick) was divided into two treatments: one would be exposed to the scent of DMS (DMS dissolved in vegetable oil), and the other would be exposed to a control odor (vegetable oil alone).
 The birds' response to the odor was ranked on a scale of 0-2, with 0 being no response and 2 meaning that they were woken up.

 You will now determine whether penguins respond the presence of DMS.
 We will evaluate chicks and adults separately (Note: if you've take another statistics course, you may recognize another approach could be used to assess this data).